 "It's not exactly easy to do, but it's not a hard enough issue to find and exploit for us to ignore the probability that some attackers have already figured this out," Segerdahl said in a statement.
 "It's not exactly the kind of thing that attackers looking for easy targets will use.
 But it is the kind of thing that attackers looking for bigger phish, like a bank or large enterprise, will know how to use."

 The @fsecure cold boot technique requires physical access.
 To protect sensitive info, at a minimum, we recommend using a device with a discreet TPM, disabling sleep/hibernation and configuring bitlocker with a PIN. #protect #coldboot pic.twitter.com/VagpcBjkTG— Jeff Jones (@securityjones) September 13, 2018

-The researchers said cold boot attacks like this could provide a consistent way for threat actors to steal data because it works across platform.
+The researchers said cold boot attacks like this could provide a consistent way for threat actors to steal data, because it works across platforms.
 And although the researchers have shared their findings with Microsoft, Intel and Apple, mitigations are still a work in progress.

-Apple claims that Macs with the T2 chip are immune to cold boot attacks -- though this only includes the iMac Pro and 2018 MacBook Pro models -- and suggested users with other Mac devices set a firmware password.
-Microsoft updated Bitlocker guidance to help users protect sensitive information.
+Apple claimed Macs with the T2 chip are immune to cold boot attacks, though this only includes the iMac Pro and 2018 MacBook Pro models.
+And the vendor suggested users with other Mac devices set a firmware password.
+Microsoft updated BitLocker guidance to help users protect sensitive information.